Sunday School is in session and meets at 9:30.

 Tuesdays, 7:30 p.m., Blueberry Hill

-Join other young adults in May for a 5 week study of what it means to be a follower of Jesus.
+The young adult ministry invites adults of all ages for a 5 week study of what it means to be a follower of Jesus.
 We will explore what Jesus and his followers did, as recorded in the Gospels and Acts, and how this might apply to us today, personally.
 What does following Jesus mean for you?
 What next steps will you take to engage in this journey?

 University UMC Young Adults are on Facebook!
 Join the group's page to see events and information.